TomOrth/trenton-catalog-system/README.md

 Please see `queries/README.md` for more information

+# Dependency Installation
+1. In terminal, cd to `code/app`
+2. Run `pip3 install -r requirements.txt`
+3. If you wish to prepare other transcript data csv files, you will also need to do `pip3 install pandas`

+# Start Application
+1. In terminal, cd to `code/app`
+2. Ensure the shell file can be executed by doing `chmod +x start.sh`
+3. Run `./start.sh`

 # Contributing

 This section is for CSC 315 students who may continue to work on this after the original developers (if this project remains private)